-When people come to Turkey, many have two destinations in mind – the Greco-Roman ruins of Ephesus and the white travertine cliffs of Pamukkale.
-We did both in one day.
+When people come to Turkey, most have one destination in mind – the Greco-Roman ruins of Ephesus, Turkey.
+This structure is legendary for its historical importance, and beauty.

 From Kusadasi, we headed to Ephesus, which has been high on our list for years!
 Originally a Greek city, it later became a Roman outpost boasting nearly 300,000 inhabitants.
 Ephesus was one of the original 12 cities in the Ionian League during the Classical Greek period and was home to one of the Seven Ancient Wonders of the World, the Temple of Artemis (since destroyed).

 We arrived at Ephesus slightly later than expected (about 10:00 am) and the temperature was already climbing.
 We picked up our tickets (Lira 25 for the tickets and Lira 5 for parking) and then headed into the archaeological site.
 We opted to use the upper entrance, and it made for an easier entrance but a long, hot walk out.
 We used our battery-powered fans left over from our Egypt trip (brought for just this occasion) and were the envy of the other tourists.

 The first stop in Ephesus from the upper entrance is the Odeon and gymnasium, which looks like a small amphitheater.
 From there we walked down the Curetes Street seeing the smaller sites.